Development Audit Brief

 aggregation grain.
 State whether the primary overlap result is annual-primary,

-origin-level, or max-score/max-label aggregated, and require
+origin-level, or max-score/max-label aggregated, and require an aggregation

-annual legacy row.
+legacy row.

 - Check whether overlap claims are limited to related-but-non-identical